Make 2+2 = 5: Collaborate for New Solutions

 Partnerships can let you unlock unseen potential.
 In a frank exchange, experts discuss how to get the most out of unlikely alliances.

-has researched collaboration for more than 30 years and co-authored NBS's 2014 report
+Dr. Barbara Gray has researched collaboration for more than 30 years and co-authored NBS's 2013 report on the subject.

 NBS's podcast series shares experts' views on leading positive change in the face of disruption.
 This series is about discussion.
 We want to hear from you.
 What changes do you see remaking our world?
 How is your organization navigating toward the future?
 What topics should we cover?